 Sure, from a shallow perspective, immediacy might seem more attractive than a slow approach.
 But it will result in a product that is buggy and difficult to maintain.
 Considering the cost, it is a better option to move ahead with a plan in place, follow standards and software development patterns, and develop a sturdy application.
 Remember that the end goal is to deliver an application that meets the client’s aspirations and serves the purpose to its users.

 It is an excellent approach to take some time at the start, plan the things, choose the right architecture and design pattern, set the standards to be followed in the code, and think over your solution and algorithms then implement it.

 7. Self-evaluate along the way

 Once there was an architect who designed a library that was praised by all for its magnificence.
 The structure started to crumble because the architect did not consider the books’ weight soon after opening the library.
-The same is valid with software development, as a developer needs to take into account the most basic details and evaluate the application on all fronts.
+The same is valid with software development, as a web developer needs to take into account the most basic details and evaluate the application on all fronts.

-A developer needs to test code, discover issues, and fix them with the development of every feature of the software.
+A web developer needs to test code, discover issues, and fix them with the development of every feature of the software.
 Self-evaluation of the developed feature results in less technical debt and fewer bugs in the later stages of the development life cycle.
 Make sure not to release code that is buggy or, in the words of our metaphor, always take into account the weight of books.

-By now, I hope you have some clarity on what makes a great developer.
-And whether you are looking to hire a developer, or are one and find yourself looking to improve your skills, consider what you read today.
+By now, I hope you have some clarity on what makes a great web developer.
+And whether you are looking to hire a web developer, or are one and find yourself looking to improve your skills, consider what you read today.
 And just as Rome was not built in a day, one can not bring these habits into practice overnight.
 Quality takes time, whether you are talking about software development or professional development.